 Both moss and algae can be removed with chlorine bleach (plus soaking, then scrubbing); but bleach will remove the solid part (the “impurities”) of the asphalt and leave the oil.
 Various detergents (plus soaking, then scrubbing) are used too; but detergents will remove the oil from the asphalt (drying it out), and leave the solid part.
 The scrubbing will of course speed up the granule loss.
 Some add TSP!
 Don’t let it on your roof.

-Note: If your roof has moss, chemical de-mossing on its own can keep your roof moss-free for up to a year … manual de-mossing (what we do), for up to two years.
+Note: If your roof has moss, chemical de-mossing can stop moss growth for up to a year … manual de-mossing (what we do), for up to two years.
 New moss can still form on the surface after we seal your roof; but with the moss’s good foothold between the granules now filled in and gone, moss doesn’t have much to hold on to.
-A heavy rain could now wash off any future moss that might get started.
+De-mossing best practices (how and when) are described in our separate “De-mossing” document.

 Is one coat of sealant enough?

-Not normally.
-We guarantee you will have no granule loss for 5 years with a single coating, but our experience is now indicating that a second coat probably won’t be required for 10 years.
-A roof inspection at 5 years after the first coat will tell us what to expect for your roof.
-Three coats (at 10 year intervals) will likely be enough.
+Maybe.
+We guarantee you will have no granule loss for 10 years with a single coating.
+Our experience is now indicating that a second coat probably won’t be required for 15 years.
+A roof inspection at 10-15 years after the first coat will tell us what to expect for your roof.
+Three coats (at 15 year intervals) will likely be enough.

-This sort of roof sealing has been used in the US for about 21 years now (with two coats being required at the first application), with great success.
-In Canada, it has only been used for 6 years (for a max. sealed roof age of 5 years), and with a somewhat thicker formulation that doesn’t require an initial second coat.
-Our 5 year old coatings are still clear right through, and they still have the same smooth surface as new.
-In combination, both indicate absolutely no degredation at all.
+This sort of roof sealing has been used in the US for about 22 years now (with two coats being required at the first application), with great success.
+In Canada, it has only been used for 6 years (for a max. sealed roof age of 6 years), and with a somewhat thicker formulation that doesn’t require an initial second coat.
+Our 5 & 6 year old coatings are still clear right through, and they still have the same smooth surface as new.
+In combination, both indicate absolutely no degradation at all.
 We are very pleased, and we believe that you will be too.

 How long will my sealed roof last?

 When we apply our clear acrylic resin roof sealant, a roof that is still in good enough condition can have its lifespan (and current appearance after we have cleaned it) extended to a minimum of 40-50 years (depending on initial condition), from its currently expected useful lifespan of about 18 years .
-For stratas, the possible roof related “special assessments” on the horizon can now be avoided, as underfunded depreciation funds will have more time to grow to a roof replacement sized value.
+For strata’s, the possible roof related “special levies” on the horizon can now be avoided, as underfunded contingency reserve funds will have more time to grow to a roof replacement sized value.
 We can also show how the roof sealing approach doesn’t just smooth out the cash flow, but that it will also lower your overall roof costs significantly.

 When should I get my roof sealed?

-We can safely remove moss, algae, and dirt from your roof, without harsh chemicals, at pretty much any temperature above freezing.
-For the roof sealing we want a dry roof, and a minimum of 10oC (50oF).
+We can safely remove moss, algae, lichen, and dirt from your roof (without toxic chemicals), at pretty much any temperature above freezing.
+For the roof sealing we want a dry roof, and a warm enough day.
 Given the choice, it’s best to get the sealant applied before the winter freeze/thaw cycles have one more try at your shingles.
 As for a roof’s age, in general it’s “the sooner the better” to preserve it (and its appearance) while it’s in its best shape as currently possible.
 It’s not specifically age though that is the determining factor, it’s the roof’s current condition.
 We will advise further, for your roof, as part of our free detailed estimate.

 What if the roof is too deteriorated to seal …

-If at the time of installation, you have us seal the roof: we will include our own 50 year warranty against leaks, with our responsibility being to supply, install, remove, repair, reseal, replace, and clean up as required if there is a problem, and normally without the need to re-roof … to keep any intrusion to a minimum.
+If at the time of installation, you have us seal the roof: we will include our own 50 year warranty, with our responsibility being to supply, install, remove, repair, reseal, replace, and clean up as required if there is a problem, and normally without the need to re-roof … to keep any intrusion to a minimum.
 There will be no reduction in warranty value over the years.
-To maintain the warranty, you are required to have your roof cleaned and sealed by The Great Canadian Roof Doctor, once each 10 years following the initial sealing.
+To maintain the warranty, you are required to have your roof cleaned and sealed by The Great Canadian Roof Doctor, at 15, 30, and 40 years after we do the initial sealing.

 Odds and Ends: